vincenzocoia/coperate/README.md

 This package intentionally does not include model-fitting functionality, such as MLE and CNQR, but is intended to be useful as a back-end for such fitting.

+The entities that this package deal with can be usefully categorized as *copula properties*, *parameters*, and *operations*.

+-   **Copula properties**: A functional that applies to a single copula.
+Things like kendall's tau, CCEVI, tail dependence, even the cdf at a point can be considered a property.
+Not all properties uniquely define a copula, but the "canonical" ones will ought to be distribution-related functions.
+Ideally, other properties will be defined, like kendall's tau (even density), but could be calculated if need be
+-   **Parameters**: Variables that disambiguate a copula.
+Includes the family name, canonical copula parameters, and symmetries.
+Might include an indication if the copula has been modified in any way, such as adding a skew -- perhaps by modifying the copula family name (such as "1-skew Frank"), but even better, in a way that doesn't require defining an entirely new class.
+-   **Operations**: include things like relaxing, shrinking, or mutating the parameter space.
+Also possibly more obscure things like stitching copulas together, as in the DJ paper.

+This package cannot include a comprehensive list of any one of these.
+The user should be allowed to make their own.
+But this package ought to start with the basics of these.

 0. Copula class
 ---------------